maximised/notes-app/README.md

 The goal is to create an intuitive and efficient web app for typing up notes for STEM courses.

 The project is planned to be created using the C# language with the Microsoft Visual Studio IDE.

+This project was started by students from University College Cork.
+##Creators of project
+Maxim Chopivskyy (maximised)